Skip to main content

 psql -h postgresql-db -U postgres db

-Checkout the dsri-demo repository for a quick demo for accessing and using a PostgreSQL database from a Jupyter notebook on the DSRI.
+See the dsri-demo repository for an example of accessing PostgreSQL from a Jupyter notebook.

-Use the MySQL template in the DSRI OpenShift web UI catalog.
+Find and instantiate the MySQL template in the DSRI Catalog.

 apt-get update && apt-get install mariadb-client -y